bokeh/bokeh/docs/bokeh/source/docs/user_guide/topics/timeseries.rst

 Internally, all datetime values are floating point values that represent *milliseconds-since-epoch* (specifically, "epoch" here refers to `unix time`_, i.e. *1 January 1970 00:00:00 UTC*).
-Bokeh will convet datetime values to this floating point format before passing on to BokehJS.
+Bokeh will convert datetime values to this floating point format before passing on to BokehJS.
 On occasion (e.g. in ``CustomJS`` callbacks) it may be necessary to use these values directly.